SidingsMedia/messaging/README.md

 This project is written in go so you will need this to be installed.

-First download the project dependancies.
+First download the project dependencies.

 ```
 go mod download